ucberkeley/brc-cyberinfrastructure/deep-learning-singularity/tensorflow/savio/README.md

 docker push localhost:5000/tensorflow # Push the container to your local registry
 ```

 Now, the build file is very similar to the previous except we are using our own local registry.
-I save it as TensorflowGPU.
+I save it as TensorflowGPU_savio.

 ```bash
 Bootstrap: docker